coverclock/com-diag-diminuto/README.md

     diminuto_ipc4_source: bind: "Address already in use" (98)

 which in this case really means that there are no emphemeral ports left to assign.
+The speed of recycling ports is limited by the round-trip latency between the connected hosts when the socket is closed, and it is easy for the unit test to get ahead of that.
+I address this by putting some delay between the receiving a request and sending a response in the server thread, simulating some workload.
-My working hypothesis is that the recycling of ephemeral ports in the Linux kernel is occuring asynchronously after a socket is closed, and sometimes the unit test gets ahead of it.
-(Diminuto does support the REUSE PORT socket option, but I haven't tried using it to fix this problem, since that's not quite it's intended purpose.)
+(Diminuto does support the REUSE PORT socket option, but this isn't quite it's intended purpose.)

 ## Memory